Intelligent Material Numbers – outdated habit or good practice?

 One way to avoid this is by introducing the revision number as a part of the material number.
 By doing this, any new revision will have a new material number, and then the focus will be on whether the old material number (revision) can be used up, reworked or has to scrapped.

-A special case is when a non-serialised material is decided to be serialised to improve traceability.
+A special case is when a non-serialized material is decided to be serialized to improve traceability.
 This is a relative easy operation for small companies.
 However, this is a huge challenge in global companies where materials constantly are on multiple stocks, in transit or in production.
-The most robust way to introduce serialisation in global companies is to introduce a new material number for the serialised material.
+The most robust way to introduce serialisazion in global companies is to introduce a new material number for the serialized material.
 To reduce the effort of updating documentation, introducing syntax might be helpful.

 Defect and refurbished material